apache/doris/docs/en/docs/query-acceleration/async-materialized-view.md

 Can cancel the operation of this task

-Specific syntax can be viewed[CANCEL MATERIALIZED VIEW TASK](../sql-manual/sql-reference/Utility-Statements/CANCEL-MATERIALIZED-VIEW-TASK.md)
+Specific syntax can be viewed [CANCEL MATERIALIZED VIEW TASK](../sql-manual/sql-reference/Utility-Statements/CANCEL-MATERIALIZED-VIEW-TASK.md)

 ### Modifying materialized views